qiime2/docs/source/tutorials/gneiss.rst

      --i-table composition.qza \
      --o-clustering hierarchy.qza

-Now that we have a tree that defines our partitions, we can perform the ilr transform.
-Note that the ilr transform just computes the log ratios between groups; in this case we will be computing log ratios between groups of anti-correlated features.
+Now that we have a tree that defines our partitions, we can perform the ILR transform.
+Note that the ILR transform just computes the log ratios between groups; in this case we will be computing log ratios between groups of anti-correlated features.

 .. command-block::